Starting a Box Truck Business Checklist

 How Do I Run My Box Truck Business?

 Ensure that all drivers are adequately trained and disciplined.
 Strictly enforce rest periods, particularly when transporting cargo over long distances.
 Dismiss any personnel found to be engaging in reckless driving or substance abuse.
 Conduct regular inspections and maintenance of the box trucks.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
+You will then be able to maintain complete motor carrier authority or broker.

 All vehicles must be inspected both before and after they’re driven.
 Also, remember to form strong bonds with freight brokers and other companies that may need your services.
 Plus, focus on keeping track of contracts for ongoing business opportunities.
 Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.